Lecrapouille/gdcef/addons/gdcef/doc/README.md

 ### CEF license

-**IMPORTANT:** I'm not a jurist but since CEF seems using some thirdparty libraries under the LGPL licence (see this [post](https://www.magpcss.org/ceforum/viewtopic.php?f=6&t=11182)) and compiling CEF as a static library will contaminate the project under the GPL licence (which it is not the case when compiled as dynamic library).
+**IMPORTANT:** I'm not a jurist but since CEF seems using some third-party libraries under the LGPL license (see this [post](https://www.magpcss.org/ceforum/viewtopic.php?f=6&t=11182)) and compiling CEF as a static library will contaminate the project under the GPL license (which is not the case when compiled as a dynamic library).

-In our case CEF is compiled as static library for Windows (else we got issues, see our [patch](../patches/CEF/win/)) and for Linux, since the `libcef.so` 1 GB, which is heavy, I did not succeeded to compile it as static library to make it smaller.
+In our case, CEF is compiled as a static library for Windows (else we got issues, see our [patch](../patches/CEF/win/)) and for Linux, since the `libcef.so` 1 GB, which is heavy, I did not succeed to compile it as static library to make it smaller.

 ### Operating System

 *IMPORTANT:* Currently this module is only working for Linux and for Windows.
 Devices such as Android and IOS are not supported by CEF.
-This module can be compiled for MacOS but needs some modification in the code source and extra C# code.
-I do not have a MacBook at full time.
+This module can be compiled for macOS but needs some modification in the code source and extra C# code.
+I do not have a MacBook full-time.
 I'm looking for some MacOS developers to help me (see my branch `dev-darwin`).
 You can be helped with https://github.com/CefView/CefViewCore and the [cefsimple](https://bitbucket.org/chromiumembedded/cef/wiki/Tutorial) example